Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 The first if-statement addresses the scenarios where either $n=0$ holds or where the symbolic states are not virtually equivalent.
 In both cases, the non-overlapping parts of the zones are returned.
 If $n=0$ and the zones are virtually equivalent, this is the empty set.

 If $n>0$ and the symbolic states are virtually equivalent, we proceed with the application of the $\syncfunction{}$ function according to Definition \ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim}.
-Afterwards, we check whether the given symbolic states are part of the assumptions.
-For this, we remind the reader of Proposition~\ref{prop:virtual-clocks:kNormPreservesBiSimOfVCG}, which states that the normalized symbolic states (using k-normalization) are virtually bisimilar if and only if the original symbolic states are virtually bisimilar.
-Since we know by Proposition~\ref{prop:background:k-norm-is-finite} that there is only a finite number of normalized symbolic states, we utilize normalized symbolic states to fill the $\text{visited}$ set.
-If the normalized symbolic states are part of the assumptions, we know that we assume the given symbolic states to be virtually bisimilar in order $n$ and return no contradiction.
+Afterwards, we check whether the given symbolic states are part of the assumptions, which are represented by the elements of the visited set.
+For this, we remind the reader that the k-normalized symbolic states are virtually bisimilar if and only if the original symbolic states are virtually bisimilar.
+Since there is only a finite number of normalized symbolic states, visited has a finite maximum size.
+If the normalized symbolic states are part of the assumptions, no contradiction is returned.
 In the absence of such an assumption, the normalized symbolic states are added to $\text{visited}$ for the reasons we have previously discussed in Example~\ref{ex:virtual-clocks:virtual-constraint:initial-example}.